timeseriesAI/tsai/CONTRIBUTING.md

    gh auth login
    ```
    and follow the instructions.
 2. **Create and activate a new conda environment**.
-You will need to choose a name for the environment and a version of Python (I chose `tsai_dev` and Python 3.8, but you can change them).
-This won't take long.
+You will need to choose a name for the environment and a version of Python (I chose `tsai_dev` and Python 3.8, but you can choose others).
    ```
    conda create -n tsai_dev python=3.8
    conda activate tsai_dev